The-AI-Alliance/microsite-template/docs/index.markdown

 [^2]: A second example footnote.
 Note that you don't need to put a blank line between them; they work like lists.

 <!--
-Use the following construct anywhere in the page to automatically show a table of contents for the sections on the page.
+Use the following <detail> tag construct at the end or the beginning of a page to automatically show a table of contents for the sections on the page.
+This is useful when the page is very long, although in that case you should also consider breaking up the content into several, smaller pages...

 This is _different_ than a list of child pages (i.e., separate markdown files).
 That list is always shown at the bottom automatically, as defined in the default.html template file.

+Note the "open" attribute; when present, the section will be shown.
+Remove it if you want to have the section, but closed by default.
+(This may be preferable when you put the section at the top of the page.)
+Note: you can't do "open='false'", either the attribute is present or absent...

+The <summary> tag is the title that is shown both when the section is open or closed.
 -->

 ---